angelromarco04/MyNotes/Programming/Databases/data/Theory/ERModel.md

 ## Generalization

-Joins two or more entities into a general entity.
+Joins two or more entities (children) into a general entity (parent).
 - No restrictions
-- Disjoint (Parents belong to only one child)
+- Disjoint (Children cannot belong to more than one class)
 - Total (Parents belong to only one child)